 The future of real estate is strongly influenced by the way mobility is designed within cities whereas the transport of people and goods will further influence the real estate industry.Mobility affects not only the way we get around, but also our infrastructure needs.
 When cities make efforts to optimize traffic congestion in the city center, buildings with parking facilities become more attractive.

 In addition, the rise of micro mobility is redefining the way we perceive distances between different destinations.
-In addition, micro mobility solutions not only affect mobility in city centres but also in peripheral areas, reshaping the idea that the car is the dominant mode of transport.
-Electric scooters provide better access to public transport for properties within one or two kilometres of public transport stations.
+In addition, micro mobility solutions not only affect mobility in city centers but also in peripheral areas, reshaping the idea that the car is the dominant mode of transportation.
+Electric scooters provide better access to public transit for properties within one or two kilometres of public transport stations.

 How property developers prepare to accommodate autonomous vehicles will be important to the future value of the buildings.
 The vision of creating infrastructure where these types of vehicles can easily enter a parking lot to drop off their passengers is a current reality.